 A clean hairbrush not only ensures proper hair care but also promotes a healthier scalp.
 Regular cleaning eliminates dirt, oil buildup, and product residue, maintaining the hygiene of your hairbrush and preventing it from transferring impurities back onto your hair.
 Cleaning your hairbrush should be a part of your hair care routine to keep your brush in optimal condition.

-If you don’t take care of your wooden brush or bamboo brush properly, it will become damaged and could even start to smell bad.
+If you don’t take care of your wooden or bamboo brush properly, it will become damaged and could even start to smell bad.

 This article will teach you how to clean a hairbrush so that it looks and smells fresh again!
 The first step is always going through the proper cleaning process before actually starting on any type of project.
 Two things are required in this situation: 1) warm water, and 2) soap or shampoo (depending on what kind of product was used last).